-Spanish and Latin American Texts into Films 3 crs.
-3 hrs.
+Spanish and Latin American Texts into Films

 This course will introduce students to film adaptations of Spanish and Latin American novels, short stories, diaries and theater plays in the context of the literary and film debate: how does film "translate" text?
 Should the film be "faithful" to the text?
-If so, faithful to what aspects, plot dialogue,
+If so, faithful to what aspects, plot dialogue, chronology, social and psychological and socioeconomic backgrounds will be included.
+Special attention will be given to the study of nationality, gender and sexual differences within Spanish and Latin American societies.
+Students will examine the connections between text and film, as well as the fundamentals of written and visual identification with the cinematic and textual apparatus.